newsarawut/js-weather/README.md

 # js-weather
 Js Create a Weather App

-this have .js 2 file.
+This have .js 2 file.
 You can try it.